ClojureBridge/community-docs/docs/clojure/string.md

 {% endhighlight %}
 <br/>

-Other than methods of java.lang.String, Clojure functions also work for strings.
+In addition to the methods of java.lang.String, Clojure functions also work for strings.

-- Advise to coaches
+- Advice to coaches

-    Links to string related functions are listed in References.
+    Links to string-related functions are listed in References.
-    Tell attendees to try some other functions looking at documents.
+    Tell attendees to try some other functions by looking at documents.

 {% highlight clojure %}
 user> (compare "rose" "roses") ; the same as java.lang.String's compareTo method